 Management fees are fees that property owners pay for services provided by their development’s Owners’ Management Company (OMC).

 You must pay management fees.
 They generate the cash flow that an OMC needs to provide services and maintain your development.
 The lease or contract you sign when you buy a property in a multi-unit development sets out your legal obligation to pay these fees.
+Section 18(10) of the Multi-Unit Developments Act 2011 places an obligation on you as an owner to pay your management fees.
 Your solicitor should have explained this to you at the time you bought your property.

 Depending on your development, your management fees may pay for: